tobiasbueschel/patient-management-system/README.md

 If you like to develop additional features or fix any bugs, feel free to submit a Pull Request.´

+Once you have started the application, you can login with the username `Admin` and `Password` as the password.

 ## Database Structure
 This project uses [SQLite](https://www.sqlite.org/index.html) and all data is stored in `PatientData.sqlite`.
 ![database structure](/images/db_structure.png)